Workload Placement

 Workload placement in Convox is achieved through these key features:

-1. Custom Node Groups: Define specialized node pools with specific instance types, scaling parameters, labels, and AWS tags.
+1. Custom Node Groups: Define specialized node pools with specific instance types, scaling parameters, labels, and tags.

 2. Node Selectors: Direct specific services or build processes to appropriate node groups.